Honorary Members and Investitures 2024

 And it's glad to see Anton Adelman here because when he was in, in India with me last time for the young Chef Olympiad, he said I'm reading a book called.
 Why the Germans do it better.
 I've always been a great admirer of the Swiss and German, education system.

-And thankfully in Singapore they are learning from Europe, I sat on a board in Singapore, an educational board for Hospital, education in Singapore, and they've just adopt the German method of education and philosophy.
+And thankfully in Singapore they are learning from Europe, I sat on a board in Singapore, an educational board for hospitality education in Singapore, and they've just adopted the German method of education and philosophy.
 And because they believe that skills underpin the economy.
-The minister that chairs this in Singapore, is the minister of Finance, because skills underpin the economy.
+The minister that chairs this in Singapore, is the minister of finance, because skills underpin the economy.
 Work that the Royal Academy does and all those involved underpins our very economy and it's absolutely vital and I've been saying this to academics for many years that skills are the way forward.
 Thank you.

 SAL GOWILI